robert-annies/toast/README.md

   * exposing data values with JSON maps
   * exposing associations by links (URLs)

+Toast works with Ruby on Rails >= 3.1.0 (currently tested up to 3.2.6)

 WARNING
 =======

-*Be careful*: This version is experimental and probably not bullet proof.
-As soon as the gem is loaded a controller with ready routing is enabled serving the annotated model's data records through the Toast controller.
+This version is experimental and probably not bullet proof.
+As soon as the gem is loaded a controller with ready routing is enabled serving the annotated model's data records.

-Version 1.0.0 of Toast will mark a production ready implementation, which will be finished within 2012.
+Version 1.0.0 of Toast is planned to be a production-ready implementation, which will be finished within 2012.
 Until then API/DSL changes must be expected with each minor update.

 Example
 =======